gleannyc/documentation/docs/docs/visualizing-data/Breakout.md

 ## Dynamic Breakouts

 Breakouts are helpful for understanding which items in an attribute are the most significant contributors to a metric, and very often you'll want to track changes in this attribute as data changes or filters are applied.
-To do this, turn on dynamic breakouts in the control pane under `Breakout`.
+To do this, turn on dynamic breakouts in the control panel under `Breakout`.

 ![turning on dynamic breakouts for an attribute](../../assets/dynamic-breakout-control-panel.gif){: style="max-width:75%"}